bioben/note-cloner/README.md

 ### Installing on Linux Desktop
 pyinstaller was used to package the application.
 The program executable for linux is under ./dist/main.
 Click to launch
+If the executable is not working, user can use the app_gui.py file and launch it using pything 3.6
+type in terminal:
+python3 app_guiy.py

 ### Credits
 @author Benjamin Ahn